Malta in the Eurovision Song Contest 2013: At Eurovision

 The Eurovision Song Contest 2013 took place at the Malmö Arena in Malmö, Sweden and consisted of two semi-finals on 14 and 16 May, and the final of 18 May 2013.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2013, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2013, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Malta was placed into the first semi-final, to be held on 16 May 2013, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2013 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Malta was set to perform in position 6, following the entry from Finland and before the entry from Bulgaria.

 The two semi-finals and the final were broadcast in Malta on TVM with commentary by Gordon Bonello and Rodney Gauci.
 The Maltese spokesperson, who announced the Maltese votes during the final, was Emma Hickey.